linrongbin16/lsp-progress.nvim/doc/notes.md

 Lsp status could be really fast(appears and disappears in an instant) even user cannot see it clearly.
 A decay time should be added to cache the last message for a while.

 And still, in decay time, the animation still needs to keep spinning!

+## Message Duplication

+I have a super large project and when I open a jsx file and type `:w`, I can see 4 more `[null-ls] diagnostics` and `[null-ls] formatting` running!

+That duplicated messages seems quite noisy and progress should dedup these messages when formatting.